mcci-catena/DNC-UI/README.md

 Generic DNC UI is an user interface for managing devices and clients.

 ## Release History
+- v1.2.1 has the following changes:
+  - Removal of package-lock.json
 - v1.2.0 has the following changes:
   - Removal of background images
 - v1.1.0 has the following changes: